Ode To Brown Santa November 27, 2006

 TGI Pie Day November 17, 2006

-Posted by Andy in Thanksgiving, andy roth, pie, soapbox.1 comment so far
+Posted by Andy in andy roth, pie, soapbox, Thanksgiving.

 Thanksgiving is descending upon us like a giant Underdog float down 34th street, and this year, as in years past, I am thankful for pie.
 Don’t get me wrong, I like a cookie or a cake as much as the next guy, and if ice cream were never invented I’d probably weigh 20 pounds less than I do.
 But nothing fills that 15 minutes between the last bite of turkey and falling asleep on the couch better than a hearty slice of pie.